 From typography and copywriting to layout and art, they all combined together to develop an interface that not only features a pleasant aesthetic but that communicates functions and facilitates easy access to its content.
 It takes creative efforts to make a website easy to use.
 Hence, your visitors will love to see the website and come to visit again and again as the experience is simple, less complicated and quick.
 However, in order to achieve successful results, one must have a clear direction.
 Obviously, a direction that will guide each and every aspect of your web design towards common goals.

-Firstly, You think strategically and homework is a must before getting started. secondly, proper planning, the staging of events and the right flow of ideas are essential to follow.
+Firstly, You think strategically.
+And homework is a must before getting started.
+Secondly, proper planning, the staging of events and the right flow of ideas are essential to follow.
 You have to include various elements for effective website design and development.
+Moreover, if you already have a website, you are thinking of renovating the website what would you do?
+In this case, too, you need to know about effective web design elements.

 Effective website design and development stages: